-What can I do with Google Analytics Site Content reports information?
+What can you do with Google Analytics Site Content reports?
+From optimizing for income to improving landing and exit pages, these reports are very useful.

 The Google Analytics Behavior section contain information about our site’s content.
 The three most important reports for bloggers are the All Pages report, the Landing Pages report, and the Exit Pages report.